dickyhaa/dickyhaa/README.md

   />
 </h1>

-<h3 align="center">👨🏻‍💻 A Traveler Exploring the World of Front-End and Design 🎨.</h3>
+<h3 align="center">👨🏻‍💻 A Digital Adventurer Exploring the World of Front-End, Design, and Machine Learning 🎨🤖.</h3>

 <br />